-- > Landscape condition, given the critical role of the hydrogeologic setting of fens. - Biotic condition, as measured by the species composition and diversity - Impacts on nutrient status could have effects on species diversity, which is controlled by the low nutrient status (but high cations and high pH). - > Invasion of exotics could alter species composition
+- Landscape condition, given the critical role of the contributing watershed. - ➤ Biotic condition, as measured by the species composition and diversity - ➤ Impacts on nutrient status could have effects on species diversity and decomposition. - Invasion of exotics could alter species composition. - > Degree of fragmentation in the wetland and upland areas.